NetOpWibby/sublime/README.md

 At this point, you will have to restart the app to get packages to install.
 Wait a couple seconds upon startup and tabs will appear, indicating packages were installed.

 Now, you can update the other packages with their settings files!
-- `Preferences > Package Settings > Color Highlighter > Preferences — User`
+- `Preferences > Package Settings > Color Highlight Settings`
-  - paste the contents of `ColorHighlighter.sublime-settings`
+  - paste the contents of `Color Highlight.sublime-settings`
 - `Preferences > Package Settings > SublimeLinter > Settings`
   - find your Node path via `which node`
   - paste the contents of `SublimeLinter.sublime-settings`